peychart/chef-haproxy-ng/README.md

           "httpchk HEAD http://squid:80/ HTTP/1.0",
           "allbackups"
         ],
-        "pool_member": {		// members of this listener (all the nodes with this same definition 'squid' found in the ohai database will be added).
+        "pool_member": {		// Members of this listener (all the nodes with this same definition 'squid' found in the ohai database will be added).
           "bind": 3128,
           "option": "check inter 10s",
-          "toriki.srv.gov.pf": [	// if the current domain is "toriki.srv.gov.pf": add this list of foreign members...
+          "toriki.srv.gov.pf": [	// If the current dnsdomainname is "toriki.srv.gov.pf": add this list of foreign members...
             "server squid1.a1a2.srv.gov.pf squid1.a1a2.srv.gov.pf:3128 check inter 10s backup",
             "server squid2.a1a2.srv.gov.pf squid2.a1a2.srv.gov.pf:3128 check inter 10s backup"
           ],
-          "a1a2.srv.gov.pf": [		// if the current domain is "a1a2.srv.gov.pf": add this list of foreign members...
+          "a1a2.srv.gov.pf": [		// If the current dnsdomainname is "a1a2.srv.gov.pf": add this list of foreign members...
             "server squid1.toriki.srv.gov.pf squid1.toriki.srv.gov.pf:3128 check inter 10s backup",
             "server squid2.toriki.srv.gov.pf squid2.toriki.srv.gov.pf:3128 check inter 10s backup"
           ]